Mr. Peters is a staff writer for The Dallas Morning News.

 He took his dad’s advice.
 And he lost the account immediately.

-The commission hired Austin-based architect Tommy Upchurch to review the plan with the hospital, and Mr. Upchurch’s recommendations accommodated the new construction while saving about two-thirds of the trees in dispute.
+The coalition hired Austin-based architect Tommy Upchurch to review the plan with the hospital, and Mr. Upchurch’s recommendations accommodated the new construction while saving about two-thirds of the trees in dispute.

 And while the final result “was a win-win – the hospital even saved money on the project,” Mr. Houser says – his approach to such conflicts has evolved a lot since that effort.